vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

-by such city-keepers as Kumuda, Kamudāksha, Puṇḍarika, Vāmana, Šankukarņa, Sarpanetra, Sumukha, Supratishtha etc., all divinely adorn- ed and armed, with all the paraphernalia of servitors etc ;-Who is supported by Šri, Bhū, Nila etc., armed with the divine weapons Conch, Discus etc, decked with the divine ornaments Crown etc.,-Who is enjoyed by the 'Eternals': Ananta, Garuda, Vishvaksena etc., ever chanting forth the Hymns of Sama, and by other redeemed Souls (mukta)—and Who is the Home of all the countless Holy Graces: Wisdom, Power etc." Vyuha (the Gregated or Grouped) is the fourfold aspect (of God) viz., Vasudeva, Sankarshana, Pradyumna, and Ani- ruddha, designed for purposes of worship, creation of the worlds etc. Of these, Väsu- deva has the full complement of the Six Quali- ties; Sankarshana has Wisdom and Strength; Pradyumna has Wealth and Power; and Anirud- dha Energy and Lustre; Thus are the (Six)
+by such city-keepers as Kumuda, Kamudāksha, Puṇḍarika, Vāmana, Śankukarņa, Sarpanetra, Sumukha, Supratishtha etc., all divinely adorn- ed and armed, with all the paraphernalia of servitors etc ;-Who is supported by Śri, Bhū, Nila etc., armed with the divine weapons Conch, Discus etc, decked with the divine ornaments Crown etc.,-Who is enjoyed by the 'Eternals': Ananta, Garuda, Vishvaksena etc., ever chanting forth the Hymns of Sama, and by other redeemed Souls (mukta)—and Who is the Home of all the countless Holy Graces: Wisdom, Power etc." Vyuha (the Gregated or Grouped) is the fourfold aspect (of God) viz., Vasudeva, Sankarshana, Pradyumna, and Ani- ruddha, designed for purposes of worship, creation of the worlds etc. Of these, Väsu- deva has the full complement of the Six Quali- ties; Sankarshana has Wisdom and Strength; Pradyumna has Wealth and Power; and Anirud- dha Energy and Lustre; Thus are the (Six)

 272 See note 263.
 For all the descriptions here given the reader is referred to the oceanic literature known as the Pancaratras, (see JRAS for October 1911).